Feyerabend/bb/workbook/ch02/harvard/README.md

 3. Execute: Perform the operation, accessing data memory if needed.
 4. Write back: Store results in registers or memory.

-Python Implementation of a Simple Pipeline

-Using Python threads and queues to represent stages:
+Using Python threads and queues to represent stages.

 ```python
 import threading